marcinduma/LTRCLD-2557/docs/use-case3.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image200.png" width = 800>

 !!!
 Note
-    Similar as for first Tenant, we are not able to **Save** this configuration with red marking Site.
+    Similar as for first Tenant, we are not able to **Save** this configuration with red marking on Site.
 Click the **Pencil** button at the end of each site line to complete configuration.

-    Additional setting are needed for CNC, so it knows which subscribtion.
+    Additional setting are needed for CNC, so it knows which subscription to use.

 **CNC-Azure-01 site configuration**